dfelinto/blender-manual/manual/editors/outliner/selecting.rst

 To select all items use :kbd:`A`; :kbd:`Alt-A` will deselect all items.

 The keyboard arrow keys can be used to navigate and select in the Outliner.
-Keyboard selection and navigation starts from the active data-block, but does not change the active data-block.
+Keyboard selection and navigation starts from the active data-block.

 .. list-table::
    :widths: 10 90